 Only half fill your cupcake cases there’s a good rise in this cake mix and the first batch I made came over the top.
 Still quite edible, just not very presentable.

-For a successful cupcake it’s not all about the cake.
+For a successful cupcake, it’s not all about the cake.
 You need a really good frosting too.
-Here I’ve decided to send chocoholics to heaven with a white chocolate and vanilla flavoured icing that’s beaten till light and fluffy.
+Here I’ve decided to send chocoholics to heaven with white chocolate and vanilla flavoured icing that’s beaten till light and fluffy.

 You might find white chocolate a little difficult to work with because it contains no cocoa solids and instead is made with cocoa butter.
 This means it can split, seize, and go lumpy quite easily.
 So avoid melting it in the microwave and instead use a bowl over some gently simmering water.
 You want that frosting smooth and shiny.

 I’ve got to admit I don’t do that much cooking with Guinness.
 Just a Christmas pudding once a year or the odd beef and stout pie.
 I’m a big fan of downing a couple of pints though…. preferably with a dozen or so oysters.
 Sure everybody knows Guinness is good for you.

 If you have any recipes that use Guinness I’d love to hear about them so post a comment.